 - ProductCount: the number of boxes palletized on the pallet so far.
-The value is incremented between the beforeRelease and afterRelease callbacks if TaskCompleted is True (see below) - ProductName: name of the product that is being palletized - PalletNr: 1=right pallet, 2=left pallet - PalletCenter: a pose that defines the position and orientation of the pallet top center - ZoneNr: indicates which part of the pallet is being palletized (for lifting columns), 0-based - LayerNr: indicates which layer is being palletized, 0-based - ProductHeight: height of the box that is being palletized (in meters) - LayerHeight: height of the current layer (in meters) equivalent to ProductHeight in callbacks beforeGrab, afterGrab, beforeRelease, afterRelease.
+The value is incremented between the beforeRelease and afterRelease callbacks if TaskCompleted is True (see below) - ProductName: name of the product that is being palletized - PalletNr: 1=right pallet, 2=left pallet - PalletCenter: a pose that defines the position and orientation of the pallet top center - ZoneNr: indicates which part of the pallet is being palletized (for lifting columns), O-based - LayerNr: indicates which layer is being palletized, O-based - ProductHeight: height of the box that is being palletized (in meters) - LayerHeight: height of the current layer (in meters) equivalent to ProductHeight in callbacks beforeGrab, afterGrab, beforeRelease, afterRelease.
 Contains the height of the current shim paper in the callback onSheet.
-Otherwise zero. - LayerAlt: the altitude, measured from the top of the empty pallet (for shim papers) - WorldPosition: a pose that defines an extra transformation for elevated lifting column

-- MoveTarget: target position of the robot (pose, p[x, y, z, rx, ry, rz]).
+Otherwise zero. - LayerAlt: the altitude, measured from the top of the empty pallet (for shim papers) - WorldPosition: a pose that defines an extra transformation for elevated lifting column - MoveTarget: target position of the robot (pose, p[x, y, z, rx, ry, rz]).
 In the afterGrab callback, this variable contains the target pose of the box on the pallet where the robot should move.
 In the afterRelease callback it contains the pose of the default waiting position, transformed by the lifting column position.
 Use this variable in combination with MountPosition when using a lifting column. - MountPosition: expected mounting position (i.e. lifting column position) at the moment when the robot is at MoveTarget.
 When using a "custom path" with a lifting column in Dynamic Positioning mode, it is required to control the lifting column position from the callback code along with the robot position.
 The value of MountPosition is an array with 3 elements [x, y, z] where the first two values are always zero and reserved for further extensions; the third value is the expected lifting column height at the moment when the robot is at the MoveTarget position. - MovePerformed: this is a user writable variable to indicate that the robot has been moved to the MoveTarget position and the program should skip the movement.
 With this variable it is possible to implement custom movement from the pickup to the target position, or back from the target position to the waiting position.
 Set this variable to True in either afterGrab or afterRelease, depending on the direction of the movement that has been performed by user code. - TaskCompleted: this is a read-write boolean variable to indicate that the box(es) are successfully palletized and the box counter can be incremented.
 The default value is normally True, but can be False when a vacuum sensor is installed and vacuum is not detected at the target position before releasing the boxes.
-Set this variable to False to repeat the same box position, e.g. when a project-specific quality check is implemented and some boxes are moved from the pickup position to a waste bin instead of being palletized.
+Set this variable to False to repeat the same box position, e.g. when a project-specific quality check is implemented and some boxes are moved from the pickup position to a waste bin instead of being palletized. - InstanceId: this is a read-only variable, and has meaning only in Dual Product mode, where it can be either O or 1 depending on which instance is currently active.
+Use this value in calls to palletmanager_daemon.
+The value is always O when not using the Dual Product Mode.